 3. Hornstrandir, Westfjords - Arctic Foxes

-Isolated from the hustle-bustle of humans, this place calls for visitors with a determination to spot a fox in its natural habitat.
+Isolated from the hustle and bustle of humans, this place calls for visitors with a determination to spot a fox in its natural habitat.
 If you're one of those who like such sites, you might even see one or two of them.

 How To Get There

 Trained hikers can plan a tour alone to Hornstrandir Nature Reserve.
-As it's in an isolated area, you can't reach there by road, so renting a car is out of the options.
+As it's in an isolated area, you can't get there by road, so renting a car is not an option.
 Therefore, you have to take a boat to reach the area.

-The ferry service providers, West Tours and Borea Adventures, run from Ísafjörður to six locations in this Nature Reserve.
+West Tours and Borea Adventures operate ferry services from Ísafjörður to six locations in this Nature Reserve.

-Due to its remote location, zero network, and unpredictable weather, the ferry services aren't available daily at all locations.
-That's why you must plan accordingly and book tickets both ways ahead of time.
+Due to its remote location, zero network, and unpredictable weather, ferry services aren't available daily at all locations.
+Therefore, you must plan accordingly and book tickets for both ways in advance.

 Best Time To Travel

-The weather in Hornstrandir Nature Park is unpredictable as the temperature can go up in seconds, and a storm is just a mile away.
-In short, you can never say when the weather will turn worse, so you must be prepared.
+The weather in Hornstrandir Nature Park is unpredictable, as temperatures can fluctuate rapidly, and a storm can appear just a mile away.
+In short, you can never predict when the weather will worsen, so it's essential to be prepared.

-Ideally, traveling between mid-June to the end of July would be best.
+Ideally, traveling between mid-June and the end of July would be best.
 Besides, the area is uninhabitable in winter due to extreme temperatures.
-So, it would be best if you went prepared and only at the right time.
+So, it would be best to be prepared and only do it at the right time.

 Where To Stay